d-beloved/WEconnect/README.md

 The static version of WEconnect app can be accessed on [github pages](https://d-beloved.github.io/WEconnect/template).

-The first release of the app using in-memory/dummy data is hosted on [heroku](https://ayo-weconnect-dummy.herokuapp.com/) :smile:.
+The first release of the app using in-memory/dummy data is hosted on [heroku](https://ayo-weconnect-dummy.herokuapp.com/).

 ## Made With
   ### Template